Assault on Precinct 13 (1976 film): Screenplay

-Pre-production
+Casting and pre-production

 Assault underwent several months of preproduction.
 Carpenter assembled a main cast that consisted mostly of experienced but relatively obscure actors.
-The two leads were Austin Stoker, who had appeared previously in Battle for the Planet of the Apes and Sheba, Baby, and Darwin Joston, who had worked primarily in television and was also Carpenter's next-door neighbor.
+The two leads were Austin Stoker, who had appeared previously in Battle for the Planet of the Apes and Sheba, Baby, and Darwin Joston, who had worked primarily in theatre and television and was also Carpenter's next-door neighbor.
+Carpenter cast veteran Western actor Henry Brandon, notably of The Searchers, as police officer Cheney.
+Boxer-turned-actor Tony Burton, soon to be known as Tony "Duke" Evers in the Rocky films, was cast as the convict Wells, in part due to his own prior stint in prison for armed robbery.
 After an open casting call, Carpenter added Charles Cyphers and Nancy Loomis to the cast.

-Behind the scenes, Carpenter worked with cinematographer Douglas Knapp (a fellow USC student), art director Tommy Lee Wallace, sound mixer Bill Varney and property master Craig Stearns.
+Behind the scenes, Carpenter worked with cinematographer Doug Knapp (a fellow USC student), art director Tommy Lee Wallace, sound mixer Bill Varney and property master Craig Stearns.
 "I hardly knew what the job required," said Wallace, "but he believed in me, and, of course my price was right.
 It was typical of John during those lean days.
 He made the very best of whatever talent and facilities he had around him."

 Carpenter drew storyboards for key sequences, including the "ice cream truck" sequence, the death of the white warlord, Napoleon Wilson struggling to get the keys off the guard after the siege starts, and the failed escape by prisoner Wells.